sthakuri/DS_HK_13/projects/unit-projects/project-1/readme.md

 #### 1. Completed iPython Notebook

-**Tip: Copy and fill-in answers within the starter notebook (https://github.com/ga-students/DS_HK_12/blob/gh-pages/projects/unit-projects/project-1/starter-code/project1-starter.ipynb)**
+**Tip: Copy and fill-in answers within the starter notebook (https://github.com/ga-students/DS_HK_13/blob/gh-pages/projects/unit-projects/project-1/starter-code/project1-starter.ipynb)**

 - **Requirements:**
-    1. Identify features of the dataset, including the outcome and covariates/predictors
+    1. Identify features of the dataset, including the outcome (the variable you want to predict) and covariates/predictors
     2. Create a data dictionary with classification of available variables
     3. Write a high quality problem statement
     4. State the risks and assumptions of your data